-- redeployment to lower risk areas for patientfacing healthcare staff, especially if the member of staff works with patients whose immune system means that they are at higher risk of serious illness despite vaccination - working from home for non-patient-facing healthcare staff limiting close contact with other people especially in crowded, enclosed or poorly ventilated spaces - Whilst they are attending work, staff must continue to comply rigorously with all relevant infection control precautions.
+- Redeployment to lower risk areas for patientfacing healthcare staff, especially if the member of staff works with patients who are immunecomprised and they are at higher risk of serious illness despite vaccination. - Working from home for non-patient-facing healthcare staff limiting close contact with other people especially in crowded, enclosed or poorly ventilated spaces - Whilst they are attending work, staff must continue to comply rigorously with all relevant infection control precautions.

-If staff develop any symptoms during these 10 days, they should follow the advice for staff with symptoms of a respiratory infection, including COVID-19.
+If staff develop any symptoms during these 10 days, they should follow the advice for staff with symptoms of a COVID-19/ respiratory infection.

-Contacts outside of the household
+Contacts outside of the household do not need to take further action.